yash10019coder/defi-vault/README.md

 1. **Configure Test Network**

-   Ensure your Hardhat network configuration in `hardhat.config.js` is set up correctly for local or testnet testing.
+   Ensure your Hardhat network configuration in `hardhat.config.ts` is set up correctly for local or testnet testing.

 2. **Write Test Cases**